CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 rounds of refinement are necessary to train Classifier to recognize the classes of interest.

-Once classification reaches a desirable accuracy, Classifier can “score” your experiment.
+Once classification reaches a desirable accuracy, Classifier can "score" your experiment.
 This entails classifying all objects, counting how many objects of each class are in each image or group (if you have defined groups in your properties file; see section II.G), and computing the enrichment/depletion of each class per image or per group.